mannandeep/sidekick/README.md

 The backend is organized as a Python package under `backend/`.
 Key components include:

 - `actions/` – each file implements a single Sidekick action
-- `jira/` – helpers for interacting with Jira
+- `utils/` – helper functions for connecting to Jira and other utilities
 - `rag/` – scripts to build and query the FAISS index of Jira issues
 - `llm/` – utilities for language-model interactions
 - `context/` – context persistence